WILLIAM MONROE RIGGS

 Billy’s horse fell and hurt him.”

-On 18 August 1924 William Monroe Riggs, Jr., their only child, was born.
+On August 18th, 1924 William Monroe Riggs, Jr., their only child, was born.

-“Unto William an cora Riggs a son born august 18 1924
+“Unto William an Cora Riggs a son born august 18 1924

 William M. Riggs and son William Monroe 2nd”